david-lorenzo-vargas/React-Filtering-Resizable-Input/README.md

 Filter the products by price by resizing the bar with you mouse or by typing the price range in the input fields.
 A tooltip will be rendered on top of both toggles when the toggles or the bar is active showing the actual price range.

 ## Technologies
-HTML, CSS modues, React, Babel, Eslint, Stylelint, Webpack
+HTML, CSS modues, JavaScript, React, Babel, Eslint, Stylelint, Webpack

 ## Demo